Black-Beard-Sdk/jslt/README.md

 // add a custom service : Note the services in the sdk are already registered configuration.Services.ServiceDiscovery.AddService("serviceName", typeof(service));
-// if you want to implement your service : use and implemente the interface Bb.Json.Jslt.Services.ITransformJsonService
+// if you want to implement your service : use and implemente the interface Bb.Jslt.Services.ITransformJsonService

 TemplateTransformProvider Templateprovider = new TemplateTransformProvider(configuration);